Publish a hunt

 When preview and publish are different

-Preview lets you experience a draft version of the hunt before launch.
+Preview lets you experience the hunt yourself before the start date.
 Publish is the release checkpoint that runs validation for the whole campaign.

 That means a hunt can look correct in preview but still be blocked from going live if the campaign fails validation somewhere else.